ManLiv/frank-wolfe-WenXin-Zhou-course-project-master/README.md

 # frank-wolfe-WenXin-Zhou-course-project-master

 ## About
-This is the course project of "Network Design and Optimization" given by Prof.Xiaolei Wang.
+This is the course project of "Network Modelling and Optimization" given by Prof.Xiaolei Wang.
 This project requires to implement the frank-wolfe algorithm for static traffic assignment problem (TAP) with monotonically increasing convex objective function and equilibrium constraints.

 ## Dependencies
 The codes are implemented under Ubuntu 18.04, gcc version 7.5.0.
 Boost C++ 1.71.0 is also required for running the codes.